 We encourage you to use this Action Guide and provide feedback.
 We also encourage you to make a copy to remix and reuse for your LER purposes.

 There are over 1 million unique credentials offered in the U.S. With so many credentials to choose from, people get lost and lose out on opportunity.
-Learners and workers too often don’t know which credentials and skills lead to desired outcomes.
+Learners and workers too often don’t know which credentials and skills lead to their desired learning and career outcomes.
 With limited information on skills, employers are unable to understand what skills workers actually bring to a job and tend to over-rely on degrees to select candidates.
 Educators are increasingly under pressure to ensure that their programs help students succeed in the workplace, which can be challenging when they don’t have reliable access to information from employers about the skills needed.
 This complexity is compounded by the fact that credentials are issued to individuals without transparent information about what skills those credentials represent.
 Data transparency that addresses these issues is an essential foundation for interoperable, meaningful, human- and machine-actionable LERs.

 State leaders are in a unique position to require that LERs include transparent, interoperable information about credentials, skills, and experience and make these digital records foundational in their education and workforce strategies.
 Not only do states have responsibility for education and workforce training, but they have also invested in data systems for decision making in education and labor market improvements.
 State leaders can build a culture that encourages state government, employers, and education and training providers to work in a coordinated and aligned fashion to improve data transparency in learning and career systems, including LERs issued to individuals.